dmfay/massive-js/README.md

 }).then(issues => {...});
 ```

+The first argument to `find` is a [criteria object](https://dmfay.github.io/massive-js/criteria.html).
+Records are matched against each criterion; a key `or` takes an array of nested criteria objects, at least one of which must be fully matched to qualify for inclusion in the resultset.

-The second object we passed defines query options; here, we're sorting the issues most recent first.
-There are many other options which affect query shape and results processing, and the options object can be used with many of the retrieval and persistence functions.
+The second argument defines [options](https://dmfay.github.io/massive-js/options.html) to modify the query behavior; here, we're sorting the issues most recent first.
+There are many other options which affect query shape and results processing, and the options object can be used with almost all of the retrieval and persistence functions.
 The output of our `find` call is the `issues` array, which contains all records in that table matching the criteria we passed to `find`.

 There are other retrieval functions: `where` allows us to write more complex `WHERE` clauses than those `find` can generate based on the criteria object, and `search` performs a full-text search against multiple fields in a table.
 [The documentation](https://dmfay.github.io/massive-js/queries.html) has more information on these.

-#### Deleting
+### Deletion

 After review, it turns out that one of the issues Alice discovered was actually the application working as designed, so she needs to delete the isssue.
 We can do that with `destroy`: